College of Communication > Faculty & Staff > Faculty A-Z > Sandra Guy Kolina

-Sandra Guy is an award-winning journalist, editor and freelance writer and blogger who has written for the past 18 years for the Chicago Sun-Times
+Sandra Guy Kolina is an award-winning journalist, editor and freelance writer and blogger who has written for the past 22 years for the Chicago Sun-Times.
+Guy also writes for WBEZ.org, Chicago's National Public Radio.

 While reporting in the field, Guy honed her expertise in taking photos and video, as well as live tweeting, blogging and updating online stories in real time.

-As a freelance writer for the Society of Women Engineers (SWE) magazine for the past 10 years, she has won several awards for coverage of issues involving African-American women technology professionals and their unique struggles and achievements, whether in the military or in high-tech, industrial, academic or entrepreneurial careers.
-The recognition included the 2013 Grand Award for a cover feature on diversity’s advantages in engineering education, and the Feature Writing Award of Excellence at APEX 2010, the 22nd annual Awards for Publication Excellence, for a cover story on how historically black colleges and universities are maintaining their niche in furthering the engineering careers of African-American women.
+As a freelance writer for the Society of Women Engineers (SWE) magazine for the past 20 years, she has won several awards for coverage of issues involving African-American women technology professionals and their unique struggles and achievements, whether in the military or in high-tech, industrial, academic or entrepreneurial careers.
+The recognition included the 2018 Grand Award from the Awards for Publication Excellence for a package of stories in the Society of Women Engineers magazine's research issue; the 2013 Grand Award for a cover feature on diversity’s advantages in engineering education; and the Feature Writing Award of Excellence at APEX 2010, the 22nd annual Awards for Publication Excellence, for a cover story on how historically black colleges and universities are maintaining their niche in furthering the engineering careers of African-American women.

 Guy also reported from technology events in Singapore and Geneva, Switzerland, during the height of the dot-com frenzy in the late 1990s as the news editor at Telephony magazine.